Metagit Web#

 task web:build

 src/metagit/data/web/ (emptyOutDir: true).
-Commit those generated assets whenever
+Commit generated assets under both

 Continuous integration hooks in task qa:prepush/scripts/prepush-gate.py focus on Python